The Differences Between French Oak and American Oak Barrels

-There are a few different types of wine barrels out there but both American oak and French Oak are used most frequently for barrel aging wines.
+While there are a few different types of wine barrels out there, both American oak and French Oak wine barrels are used most frequently for barrel aging wines.
 Since no other properties are added into wine like they are in beer, oak aging became the acceptable way to affect the taste of wine.
 They contribute aromas, flavors, and tannins to a wine, but the results from different oak types are quite different.
 Winemakers often choose to age their wines in French or American Oak, or a combination of the two in order to get the desired flavor profiles envisioned for the finished wine.